 The fair value of the options for the share options granted on 20 September 2018 and 5 December 2018 to the recipients was recognised as expense over the period in which the service conditions are fulfilled in the consolidated statements of profit or loss and other comprehensive income.
 The estimate of the fair value of the share options granted is measured based on a black-scholes valuation model.
-The Group recorded aggregate RMB75,000, RMB577,000, RMB581,000, RMB425,000 (unaudited) and RMB373,000 share-based compensation expense in the consolidated statements of profit of loss and other comprehensive income for the years ended 31 December 2018, 2019 and 2020 and the ten months ended 31 October 2020 and 2021, respectively, for the aforesaid share option scheme of the Company.
+The Group recorded aggregate RMB577,000, RMB581,000 and RMB449,000 share-based compensation expense in the consolidated statements of profit of loss and other comprehensive income for the years ended 31 December 2019, 2020 and 2021, respectively, for the aforesaid share option scheme of the Company.